Lee Teng-hui: Relations with Japan

 In July 2015, Lee visited Japan, and again stated that Japan has full sovereignty over the Senkaku Islands.
 This was the first time Lee made remarks of this nature while in Japan.
 Members of the pan-Blue New Party and Kuomintang accused him of treason.
 New Party leader Yok Mu-ming filed charges of treason against Lee, while the KMT's Lai Shyh-bao called a caucus meeting to seek revisions to the Act Governing Preferential Treatment for Retired Presidents and Vice Presidents, aimed at denying Lee privileges as a former president.

-Lee also stated, in 2015, that Taiwanese people were "subjects of Japan" and that Taiwan and Japan were "one country", sparking much criticism from both China and the Pan-Blue Coalition.
+In 2015, at an interview in Japan, Lee remarked that during the Japanese colonial period, Taiwan and Japan constituted 'one country,' and that he and his brother enlisted because they once regarded Japan as their 'motherland.'
+These comments drew substantial criticism from both the Pan-Blue Coalition and from authorities in mainland China.
+Later Lee also remarked that he felt sorrowful that Taiwanese people were "slaves" of the Japanese.
 In response to media requests for comment, then presidential candidate Tsai Ing-wen said that “each generation and ethnic group in Taiwan has lived a different history,” and that people should approach these differing experiences and interpretations with an attitude of understanding that will allow for learning from history, rather than allowing it to be used a tool for manipulating divisions.

 Lee published a book, Remaining Life: My Life Journey and the Road of Taiwan's Democracy, in February 2016.
 In it, he reasserted support for Japanese sovereignty claims over the Senkaku Islands, drawing complaints from the ROC Presidential Office, President-elect Tsai Ing-wen, and Yilan County fishermen.

 On 22 June 2018, he visited Japan for the final time in his life.